 Sure, this means I don't get date night this month, but that's #adulting for you.

-Keep in mind that YNAB does require a monthly fee.
+Keep in mind that YNAB does require a monthly fee and you can learn more about the features and community in our our You Need a Budget review.
 However, I've used a ton of budgeting systems, and I tend to get irritated when the app is free but full of ads.
 So, I'm happy to pay $7 a month for my YNAB subscription, but if you don't want to pay that, here are four YNAB alternatives.

 The 50/30/20 Budgeting System